andi-g/point_in_poly/README.md

 ===
 Author: Andreas Gros, andigros72@gmail.com

-This python package uses C code to faster determine whether a point is contained in a polygon in python
+This python package uses C code to faster determine whether a point is contained in a polygon.

 INSTALL